-Ms. Feldstein entered Federal government service as a Presidential Management Intern, beginning her NASA career as a policy analyst in the Office of Space Science and Applications before moving on to the Office of External Relations (OER).
+Feldstein entered federal government service as a presidential management intern, beginning her NASA career as a policy analyst in the Office of Space Science and Applications before moving to the Office of External Relations (OER).
 In OER, she worked for nearly a decade as an analyst and international liaison for a range of NASA programs, including human spaceflight, space science, and space transportation.

-Ms. Feldstein earned her M.A. in International Relations from the Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, in Washington, D.C.
+Feldstein earned her master’s in international Relations from the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University, in Washington.
 She completed her undergraduate studies at Tufts University in Medford, Massachusetts.
-A member of the U.S. Government’s Senior Executive Service, Ms. Feldstein has received numerous NASA awards, including the coveted, astronaut-bestowed personal award known as the Silver Snoopy.
+She has received numerous NASA awards, including the 2019 Presidential Rank of Meritorious Senior Executive and her greatly prized Silver Snoopy.